Cash or Card in Thailand? Your Complete 2026 Guide

 Open a Wise Account

-The only place I have had trouble using Wise is the Gourmet Market.
-I have tried at several branches and it never works.
+The only place I’ve had trouble using Wise is Gourmet Market.
+I’ve tried at several branches, and it never works.
+Everywhere else?
+No issues.

-Revolut is another popular e-money account that works in a similar way to Wise.
+Revolut is another popular e-money account that works similarly to Wise.

 How to Get the Most Bang for Your Baht: When and Where to Barter

 Another way to save money in Thailand is by bartering for goods and services.
-It may feel uncomfortable or foreign for some Westerners to participate, but it’s legit, and I’ve saved thousands this way.
+It may feel uncomfortable or foreign for some Westerners, but it’s completely legitimate, and I’ve saved thousands this way over the years.

 When Not to Barter

-Okay, so you can’t go into every shop and expect to get money off.
-Department stores, liquor stores, and branded mini-marts like 7/11 or Family Mart are off-limits.
-To keep it simple, if it has a marked price, it can’t be haggled.
-Some department stores may have a promotion where you can ask for a discount, but it will be heavily promoted in clear signage throughout the store.
+You can’t walk into every shop and expect to haggle.
+Department stores, liquor stores, and branded mini-marts like 7-Eleven or Family Mart are off-limits.
+To keep it simple: if it has a marked price tag, it can’t be haggled.
+Some department stores may have promotions where you can ask for a discount, but it will be heavily advertised with clear signage throughout the store.

 Also, please don’t barter with street food vendors.
 These people work 12+ hours a day, cooking in the heat, often to feed their entire families.
 If they charge 40–60 baht for a meal, don’t disrespect them by asking for a lower price.